Qanop/blog/content/posts/2020-11-01---your-own-vpn-in-usa.md

 category: "Technology"
 tags:
   - "Technology"
-  - "Server"
+  - "Ops / DevOps"
+description: "Regi
-description: "Regional locks aren't fun.
+onal locks aren't fun.
 They always cause a problem with access to certain sources.
 VPN service charges are often high, and the free versions only offer a certain usage limit or are bandwidth-constrained.
 Therefore, why not set up your own free VPN server overseas?"
 socialImage: "media/server-1.jpg"
 ---
 Regional locks aren't nice.
 They always cause a problem with access to certain sources.
 VPN service charges are often high, and the free versions only offer a certain usage limit or are bandwidth-constrained.
 Therefore, why not set up your own free VPN server overseas?